 Everyone at FDL who writes is an individual.
 Sometimes there are things we undertake collectively, like pressing members to vote “no” if a bill has no public option, or making endorsements of candidates (or not, as we decided to do during the Presidential primaries).

 Most of the time people have views that reflect their own opinions.
 Mine WRT the Coakley matter is that it’s not worth having Brown in the Senate as the price of making the health care bill better, there are better ways to achieve that goal.

 - Andrew Sullivan doesn’t click through to the links he prints, because the Blue Texan post he references doesn’t express support for the Senate bill, nor does it urge people to vote for Coakley because it will pass.

-- Sullivan thinks that if you agree with someone about anything at all, it means you agree with them about everything.
-Contrary to the assertion, I have not “teamed up” with Grover Norquist on health care — we agreed that the White House shouldn’t shovel unlimited amounts of cash at Fannie and Freddie with no Inspector General in place.
-But because we (and probably 99% of the country) agree on that, it means we agree on everything.
+- Sullivan thinks that everyone supports all of the opinions of anyone you ever agree with about anything.
+Contrary to what he says, I have not “teamed up” with Grover Norquist on health care — we agreed that the White House shouldn’t shovel unlimited amounts of cash at Fannie and Freddie with no Inspector General in place.
+But because we agree on that, it means we agree on everything .
 Okay.
 That renders his “Matthew Yglesias” award a bit incoherent, which is now dismissed as “having it both ways.”

-- Sullivan thinks that I am capable of making the tens of thousands of people on this site parrot everything I believe, thus it’s possible to ascertain what I think from casually perusing what anyone says about anything that appears on FDL.
+- Sullivan believes that I am capable of making the tens of thousands of people on this site parrot everything I believe, so it’s possible to ascertain what I think from casually perusing what anyone says about anything that appears on FDL.

 Welcome to 2010.